googlefonts/lavishly-yours/README.md

-# Petemoss
+# Lavishly Yours

-Petemoss is a semi-calligraphic brush script.
-It is inspired by the forms created using a Pentel™ color brush.
+One of the first fonts to use ornately embellished capital forms, Lavishly Yours is a charming calligraphic script.
+It's nearly upright style along with looped lowercase miniscules gives this font a fairly tale look.

 ![Sample Image](documentation/image1.png)